-The tax, to be introduced as of 1 January 2021, will be calculated on the weight of nonrecycled plastic packaging waste "with a call rate of €0.80/kilogramme with a mechanism to avoid excessively regressive impact on national contributions.”
+The charge, to be introduced as of 1 January 2021, will be calculated on the weight of nonrecycled plastic packaging waste "with a call rate of €0.80/kilogramme with a mechanism to avoid excessively regressive impact on national contributions.”

 “We need a price that really causes a change in direction,” said DUH director general Jurgen Resch.

 “And we need regulations that, above all, end the littering of nature and cities with unnecessary disposable products, be it disposable plastic bottles, plastic bags or disposable coffee-to-go cups,” he said.

 Also, instead of basing the charge on the weight of nonrecycled plastic packaging waste, it would be more effective to charge new, virgin primary plastics in packaging as soon as it is put into circulation, DUH said.